 Apply for the Ethel Bolden Minority Fellowship

-This fellowship seeks to encourage and provide financial support to students from underserved or underrepresented ethnic and racial groups who are working toward an undergraduate or graduate degree and interested in working for Richland Library.
+This fellowship seeks to encourage and provide financial support to students from underserved or underrepresented ethnic and racial groups who are working toward the completion of an MLIS degree at the University of South Carolina and are interested in working for Richland Library.

-The Richland Library Friends and Foundation awards the Ethel Bolden Minority Fellowship annually to honor and recognize Ethel Bolden’s years of service to the Richland County community and its libraries.
-The $3,500 fellowship seeks to encourage and provide financial support to students from underserved/underrepresented ethnic and racial groups who are working toward an undergraduate or graduate degree and interested in working for Richland Library.
+The $3,500 fellowship seeks to encourage and provide financial support to students from underserved/underrepresented ethnic and racial groups who are working toward the completion of a Master of Library and Information Science degree at the University of South Carolina and interested in working for Richland Library.

 Eligibility Requirements